Wetland Action is a network of practitioners and academics interested in the sustainable management and use of (seasonal) wetlands.

 Prof Adrian Wood – Policy Analysis and Functional Landscape

-Dr Alan Dixon – Socio-ecological Systems and Community-Based Natural Resource Management
+Dr Alan Dixon – Social-ecological Systems and Community-Based Natural Resource Management

 Jonas Sampa – Livelihoods Development and Marketing